New England's Gnarliest Ski Runs

 Mount Washington - Tuckerman Ravine

-Tuckerman, on the eastern shoulder of Mount Washington, needs no introduction.
-The Thunderbolt Ski Trail, named after the famous Revere Beach roller coaster, was carved into the side of Mount Greylock in 1934, and was one of the country's best known racecourses in the 1930s and '40s.
+Starting with Tuckerman Ravine, on the eastern shoulder of Mount Washington, needs no introduction.
+While often mentioned alongside the toughest runs in New England, it’s important to note that Tuckerman is technically backcountry terrain rather than lift-served skiing.
+The Thunderbolt Ski Trail, named after the famous Revere Beach roller coaster, was carved into the side of Mount Greylock in 1934, and was one of the country's best-known racecourses in the 1930s and '40s.
 It drops more than 1,800 vertical feet in 1.6 miles, beginning just below the 3,491-foot summit of Mount Greylock, and ending at Thiel Farm in Adams.
 In short, the Thunderbolt is the stuff of legend.
 It was described in awestruck terms in a 1939 guidebook to eastern skiing as “one of the steepest and most difficult expert trails in the East.”
+Today, the Thunderbolt Trail is primarily used by backcountry skiers and for the annual Thunderbolt ski Race.

 “This is a classic, and they started running the race there again,” says Connecticut's Jeff Hogan.
 “It just might be the steepest, turniest trail in New England.”